European rabbit: Diet

 The European rabbit eats a wide variety of herbage, especially grasses, favouring the young, succulent leaves and shoots of the most nutritious species, particularly fescues.
-In mixed cultivated areas, winter wheat is preferred over maize and dicotyledons.
-During the summer, the European rabbit feeds on the shortest, and therefore less nutritious grass swards, thus indicating that grazing grounds are selected through antipredator considerations rather than maximising food intake.
-In times of scarcity, the rabbit increases its food intake, selecting the parts of the plant with the highest nitrogen content.
+In cultivated areas, the rabbit's diet expands to various crops, including sugar beets, hay, and cereals.
+Winter wheat is preferred over maize and dicotyledons.
+The European rabbit generally grazes variably around its warren, creating a gradient of low vegetation and nutritional content closer to the burrow (where grazing is most intense) to high vegetation and available nutrition further away (where the rabbit is more exposed to predators and uses more energy to escape); in times of scarcity, the rabbit increases its food intake, selecting the parts of the plant with the highest nitrogen content.
 Hungry rabbits in winter may resort to eating tree bark.
 Blackberries are also eaten, and captive-bred European rabbits have been fed on fodder consisting of furze and acorns, which can lead to considerable weight gain.
-The European rabbit is a less fussy eater than the brown hare; when eating root vegetables, the rabbit eats them whole, while the hare tends to leave the peel.
+Tree bark, seeds, and roots are also among the food items that the rabbit will forage in times of little food.
 Depending on the body's fat and protein reserves, the species can survive without food in winter for about 2–8 days.
 Although herbivorous, cases are known of rabbits eating snails.

-Like other leporids, the European rabbit produces soft, mucus-covered faecal pellets, which are ingested directly from the anus.
+Like other leporids, the European rabbit produces soft, mucus-covered faecal pellets (caecotropes), which are ingested directly from the anus.
 The soft pellets are produced posterior to the colon in the hind gut soon after the excretion of hard pellets and the stomach begins to fill with newly grazed food.
 The soft pellets are filled with protein-rich bacteria, and pass down to the rectum in glossy clusters.
 The rabbit swallows them whole, without perforating the enveloping membrane.